 The Controller shall maintain the books and financial records of the CPD and shall prepare a Controller’s report for each meeting of the Board.
 The Controller shall maintain the CPD bank account and shall receive and disperse CPD funds.
-The Controller shall maintain the membership roster for the CPD and shall prepare the reports needed to maintain affiliations with the SMCDCC and the California Democratic Party.
+The Controller shall maintain the membership roster for the CPD and shall prepare the reports needed to maintain affiliations with the California Democratic Party.

 Article IX: Resignation and Removal from Office